 Founder & Director

-Growing up in northern California with a lineage coming from the Black Foot tribe, Erin’s upbringing was deeply rooted in nature based connection through all aspects of her life.
+Growing up in northern California, Erin’s upbringing was deeply rooted in nature based connection through all aspects of her life.
 She spent her younger years on her family’s homestead, tending to the land, sheep, chickens, and horses and gaining experience and education through the depth of these interactions.
 Erin’s family relocated to the Blue Ridge mountains of Virginia where she continued to live a lifestyle immersed in the outdoors.
 Wanting to expand her knowledge, she moved to Colorado and attended the Herbalism Roots program in Denver where she received a certificate in herbalism.
 Erin took the Permaculture Design Certification course here at CRMPI in 2019 and quickly found an immense connection to the mountain and site, deciding to make it her home in order to continue to contribute to the success of the landscape and organization.
 Erin has a passion for cooking vegan food, art, working plants as medicine and has a love for learning and teaching.
 She is working to become full-time staff here at CRMPI and is looking forward to continuing to expand the knowledge and love for permaculture and the many gifts that it has to offer the progression and healing of the Earth and humanity.

 Growing up in Durango, CO, Cuatro’s childhood included skiing, hiking, and was deeply surrounded by nature.
 He was introduced to the idea of permaculture as he was interning for the Solar Living Institute in California, where he continued to expand his knowledge of design and natural building, specifically working with cob and straw bail.
 Cuatro was able to work with these modalities while living in the Earth ships in Taos, New Mexico and traveled to South America where he worked and taught others how to utilize the elements of the Earth to create these nature based structures.
 Receiving his Permaculture Design Certification here at CRMPI in 2019, Cuatro’s in-depth knowledge and love for the site allowed him to make the mountain his home where he works full-time to maintain the forest and intricate permaculture operations.
 When he is not stewarding the land, Cuatro enjoys creating music, making jewelry, hiking, and generally finding any way to create that he can.
 He holds strong passions for bringing people back to Earth based living and realigning individuals with utilizing nature provided resources to provide all of our basic needs in a loving, gentle, non-harmful manner.